bryanleezh/platformer/README.md

 ### Platformer

-Experiment built with Python(Pygame) for the purpose of learning classes and objects
+Experiment built with Python(Pygame) for the purpose of learning classes and objects, physics based gameplay - weight, gravity etc

 The game can be found on https://bryanlee.itch.io/